The 5 Most Common Problems with Your Outdoor Lighting

 Corrosion and Water Damage

-Outdoor lighting has one big enemy, moisture.
-When water sneaks into fixtures, outlets, or underground connections, it can cause corrosion that eats away at metal parts and eventually shuts the system down.
+Outdoor lighting has one major enemy: moisture.
+When water gets into fixtures, outlets, or underground connections, corrosion slowly damages the system.

 You can prevent this by: